 Provide rigid, non-warping mounting pads or a concrete foundation of sufficient strength and mass to support the applicable operating weight (including completed piping, and full operating charges of refrigerant, oil and water).
-Refer to the chapter on "Dimensions and Weights," p.
-11 for unit operating weights.
-Once in place, the unit must be level within 1/4-inch (6.4 mm) over its length and width.
+See the chapter Dimensions and Weights for unit operating weights in "Dimensions and Weights," p.
+12. Once in place, the unit must be level within 1/4 -in.
+(6.4 mm) over its length and width.
 The Trane Company is not responsible for equipment problems resulting from an improperly designed or constructed foundation.